 Limits on intercalation and study breaks

-3.4.9.
-Students choosing to intercalate or take a study break must complete all work and submit themselves for a final award within the maximum time allowance; see point 3.1 above.
+3.3.9.
+Students choosing to intercalate or take a study break must complete all work and submit themselves for a final award within the maximum time allowance for the programme; see point 3.1 above.

 Withdrawal